-35. After a tender or quotation has been accepted in writing (via BCP Councils e-tendering system if over £25,000) it must have a written contract and/or proper Council purchase order, in accordance with Part F (7), issued before goods are supplied, services delivered or works begin.
+30. After a tender or quotation has been accepted in writing (via BCP Councils e-tendering system if over £30,000) it must have a written contract agreed and a proper Council purchase order, in accordance with Part F (7) and must be issued before goods are supplied, services delivered or works begin.

-CONTRACT MANAGEMENT
+CONTRACT & SUPPLIER RELATIONSHIP MANAGEMENT

-- 36. Commissioning & Procurement Service responsibilities: - a.
-There is compliance with the specification, pricing and contract terms.

-- Contract performance and key performance indicators (where applied) are monitored and enforced on a regular basis with any reduction in performance addressed. - c.
-Regular budget monitoring and cost reconciliation of payments takes place to ensure the contract sum is not exceeded. - d.
-Effectively managing disputes and resolutions using appropriate contractual and non-contractual levers. - e.
-Conducting contract risk assessments. - 37.
-In the case of Corporate Contracts / Frameworks the SPT shall be responsible for 36(a) with support from the senior user(s) of the Contract / Framework.
+- 31. Manager and SPT responsibilities - a.
+Contract management involves the oversight and administration of a contract throughout its lifecycle, this process includes: - i.
+Ensuring there is compliance with the specification, pricing and contract terms. - Contract performance and key performance indicators (where applied) are monitored and enforced on a regular basis with any reduction in performance addressed. - iii.
+Regular budget monitoring and cost reconciliation of payments takes place to ensure the contract sum is not exceeded. - iv.
+Effectively managing disputes and resolutions using appropriate contractual and non-contractual levers. - v.
+Conducting contract risk assessments. - b.
+In the case of Corporate Contracts / Frameworks the SPT shall be responsible for the contract management with support from the key managers of the Corporate Contract / Framework. - c.
+Managers responsibilities: - Understanding the practicalities of how the goods, services, works or concessions are delivered under the contract. - ii.
+Day-to-day management including robust administration. - iii.
+Consulting the SPT where there is any deviation identified in the contract, to ensure compliance.